telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/Selection/select-deselect-all-checkbox.md

 # Select or Deselect All Rows with Select All Header Checkbox

-The example below demonstrates how to select or deselect all rows in a Kendo UI Grid by checking the **Select All** header of the template checkbox column.
+The following example demonstrates how to select or deselect all rows in a Grid by checking the **Select All** column header of the template checkbox.

 You can also select multiple rows by using the checkboxes and apply custom styling of the checkboxes.